txyon/MoNE_Portfolio/README.md

     count = 0                                    # reset counter to 0
 ```
 This semi-automated process still had ongoing flaws requiring human interaction at each iteration and the negative impacts from the illumination noise caused by the keyboard and monitor.
 This testing also outlined an efficiency issue with the code.
-The code would often become interlocked between 2 steps or run instructions out of order.
+The code would often become interlocked between 2 steps or run instructions out of order if the g button was pressed during another operation.
 Processing the recording was also cumbersome on the script and would often cause premature timeout errors on large thresholds.
-The problem with timeout errors is that the camera would need resetting.
+The problem with timeout errors is that the camera would need resetting to continue.
 This reset would also reset the saved log intensity value conditioned to the room.
-From testing, the first 1-2 recordings post rest would have additional noise as pixels returned to a normalised state.
+From testing, the first 1-2 recordings post reset would have additional noise as pixels returned to a normalised state.

 ### V2 Code
 Moving forward, it was essential to incorporate an entire automation process, improve efficiency in recording consistency, and reduce the time to complete a full data set (from 255 > 0).
 To achieve this, a new code was developed using a state machine's design, which also operates asynchronously.
 The state machine allowed the program to constantly run, looking only for Boolean changes in variable flags that would be 1 or 0, depending on the stage of the system's process.

 Communication via the camera was now done via the neuromorphic_drivers module (https://github.com/neuromorphicsystems/neuromorphic-rs), which, when recording packets from the camera, would be stored in an array with each column allocated to a different bias reading.
 Each array column would be written to a unique CSV file when the script finished (met the final condition or timed out).
-This process was done to minimise the impact on the running of the script during recordings.
+This process was done to minimise the impact on the script during recordings.

 The code is designed to do a single bias recording at a time (diff_off or diff_on).
 Starting at the greatest threshold (255), the Bias is reduced by one each pass until either it reaches one (this is user-defined) or a timeout error occurs.
-The timeout error is caused by excess data being too large for the USB to transfer.
-This error would permanently be flagged as the biases approached one, as each bias reduction would result in pixels becoming more and more sensitive, causing hot pixels.
+The timeout error is caused by excess data being too large for the USB to transfer due to a backlog build up.
+This error would permanently flag as the biases approached one (same for all datasets), as each bias reduction would result in pixels becoming more and more sensitive, causing hot pixels.

 The code below shows a small portion (2 states) of the state machine.
 The script continuously rolls over each if statement, waiting for the corresponding flag to be raised.
 For instance, the flag recording will equal one during the recording phase.
-Therefore, each time the script runs over the first line "if recording == 1:" the packets are loaded into the array "packetdata".
-The point of this code is for the machine not to have heavy operations to carry out so that much processing can be put into the transfer of data.
-However, writing events to an array and then to a list became exponentially more burdensome because of the increasing data-filling "reclist" for each iteration.
+Therefore, each time the script runs over the first line "if recording == 1:" the packets are loaded into the end of array "packetdata".
+The point of this code is for the machine not to have heavy operations to carry out resulting in quick cycle time through the loop.
+This extra speed means that packets are sent more regularly reducing backlog build up.
+However, writing events to an array and then to a list became exponentially more burdensome because of the increasing memory size "reclist" for each iteration.

 ```py
     if recording == 1:                                    # check recording status